Humans and Google AI to battle it out again over Go

 AlphaGo will take on China's best, Go champion Ke Jie, at a five day AI summit in the Chinese city of Wuhan next month, the company announced on Monday.

 Go is a 3,000 year-old board game that combines strategy and tactics with intuition and cunning.
-AlphaGo had previously beaten Ke Jie in the game twice online, and its battle with Sedol was a surprisingly suspenseful and entertaining battle.
+AlphaGo had previously beaten Ke Jie in the game twice online, and its battle with Sedol was a surprising and suspenseful and entertaining.

 Go is not the only battlefield in which AI and humans have been clashing, however.
 This month, machines are playing humans in Texas Poker in China, with the last match scheduled for today.